 Are there any alternatives to surgery?

 The alternative is to take strong painkillers to treat any pain and to take antibiotics if you have an infection.
-However, leaving dead or infected tissue untreated can be dangerous as the infection can spread.
+However, this may still not be enough to relieve all the pain, and leaving dead or infected tissue untreated can be dangerous as the infection can spread.

 What does the operation involve?